jennymalmoe/BeachPlease/README.md

 Include more information at markers pop up to give the user an even more information about the beach.

-Add more links to relevant facilities like restaurants, bed and breakfast, camping places etc.
+Add more links to relevant facilities like restaurants, bed and breakfast, camping places, travel agencies etc.

 Possibly collaborations with relevant businesses.